-The Bible relates the story of the Wise Men’s visit to Jesus in Matthew 2: 1-12:
+Epiphany finds its origins in the Bible.
+The Gospel of Matthew relates the story of the Wise Men’s visit to Jesus in chapter 2, verses 1-12:

 (from The Message)

 1-2 After Jesus was born in Bethlehem village, Judah territory— this was during Herod’s kingship—a band of scholars arrived in Jerusalem from the East.
 They asked around, “Where can we find and pay homage to the newborn King of the Jews?
 We observed a star in the eastern sky that signalled his birth.
 We’re on pilgrimage to worship him.”

 3-4 When word of their inquiry got to Herod, he was terrified—and not Herod alone, but most of Jerusalem as well.
 Herod lost no time.
 He gathered all the high priests and religious scholars in the city together and asked, “Where is the Messiah supposed to be born?”

 5-6 They told him, “Bethlehem, Judah territory.
 The prophet Micah wrote it plainly:

 From you will come the leader

 who will shepherd-rule my people, my Israel.“

 Herod’s evil plan…

 7-8 Herod then arranged a secret meeting with the scholars from the East.
 Pretending to be as devout as they were, he got them to tell him exactly when the birth-announcement star appeared.
 Then he told them the prophecy about Bethlehem, and said, “Go find this child.
 Leave no stone unturned.
 As soon as you find him, send word and I’ll join you at once in your worship.”